greymd/tmux-xpanes/README.md

 #### Share terminal sessions with others

- `~/.cache/xpanes/socket` file is automatically created when `xpanes` runs.
+You can specify the socket file name with `-S` option.
 Importing this socket file, different users can share their screens each other.
-Off course, you can specify the socket file name as you like with `-S` option.

 * user1